GuillaumeDnt2/Trivia99/README.md

 To run this application, you must have ports 3000 and 4000 available on your machine.
 You can check if these ports are in use by running `netstat -tuln | grep '3000\|4000'` on UNIX systems or `netstat -ano | findstr ":3000 :4000"` on Windows.

+In case you don't have netstat installed, please check how to install `net-tools` on your machine.

 #### UNIX Systems (Linux or macOS)

 Open a terminal and copy-paste the following commands: